IGME-202-2231/project-1-HajimariGIT/README.md

     -   Down: s
     -   Left: a
     -   Right: d
--   Fire:
+-   Fire: right click

 ## You Additions

 This game will feature 3 mini bosses that will change the core gameplay.
 A example being one will initaite a chase sequence.
 In addition this game will have a variety of enemies.
+You will be able to shoot in arc according to a set radius.
+Aiming will be done with the mouse

 ## Sources